Updated May 2018

-As a result of these reviews, USAC may discover that certain funds were committed in error.
-The FCC requires USAC to rescind such commitments and recover funding that may have been improperly disbursed.
-USAC refers to this process as the "Commitment Adjustment" or "COMAD" process.
+As a result of these reviews/audits, USAC may discover that certain funds were committed and/or disbursed in error.
+The Federal Communications Commission (FCC) requires USAC to rescind commitments and recover funding that has been improperly disbursed.
+USAC refers to this process as the Commitment Adjustment or "COMAD" process.

-If a COMAD is necessary, USAC will provide both the applicant and the service provider with a Commitment Adjustment Letter containing a Funding Commitment Report which lists the Funding Request Number(s) (FRNs), FCC Form 471 Application Number, Billed Entity Number (BEN), and Service Provider Identification Number (SPIN) affected by the COMAD.
-Decisions on COMADs can be appealed and appeal information is included in the letter.
+If a COMAD action is necessary, USAC will provide both the applicant and the service provider with a Commitment Adjustment Letter (CAL) containing an Adjustment Report which lists the Funding Request Number(s) (FRNs), FCC Form 471 Application Number, Billed Entity Number (BEN), and Service Provider Identification Number (SPIN) affected by the COMAD action, as well as an explanation.

 If a party wants to appeal the decision, information on how to prepare and submit an appeal is included in the letter.

 For Funding Year (FY) 2016 and later funding years, applicants and services providers receive CALs in the E-rate Productivity Center (EPC) News feed.
 For FY2015 and previous funding years, USAC emails the CAL to the contact person designated in EPC.

 If the amount of funds disbursed to date exceeds the adjusted funding commitment amount, FCC rules require USAC to recover the funds disbursed in error.
 In these cases, USAC will send the CAL to the responsible party (service provider, applicant, or both parties).
 USAC will copy the other affected party on the CAL.

 If the amount of funds disbursed to date is less than the adjusted funding commitment amount, USAC will continue to process valid invoices up to the adjusted funding commitment amount.
 If funds need to be recovered, USAC will seek recovery from the party responsible for the COMAD action or rule violation.